Cognician/datomic-doc/README.md

 ### Database list

 At `/dd`, an alphabetised list of all provided databases, in the case that more than one is configured.
-Any namespace fully populated by non-schema idents will display their type as a tag -- one of `partition`, `function`, or `enum`.
 Leads to [Search](#search).

 ![Database list](doc/database-list.png)